axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 3. :ref:`Task template <components-layout-templates-task-template>`

-4. :ref:`IFrame Task template <components-layout-templates-iframe-task-template>`

-5. :ref:`Task list template <components-layout-templates-task-list-template>`
+4. :ref:`Task list template <components-layout-templates-task-list-template>`

-6. :ref:`Case list template <components-layout-templates-case-list-template>`
+5. :ref:`Case list template <components-layout-templates-case-list-template>`

-7. :ref:`Default homepage template <components-layout-templates-default-homepage-template>`
+6. :ref:`Default homepage template <components-layout-templates-default-homepage-template>`

-8. :ref:`Deprecated task template 7 <components-layout-templates-deprecated-task-template-7>`
+7. :ref:`Deprecated task template 7 <components-layout-templates-deprecated-task-template-7>`

-9. :ref:`Task template 8 <components-layout-templates-task-template-8>`
+8. :ref:`Task template 8 <components-layout-templates-task-template-8>`

 These templates have the same header, which is a menu of applications that you configure in Administration page.
 Since version 8.0, Portal